dashpradeep99/docker-complete-tutorial/2-orchestration.md

 **Background**:

 Docker Compose and Docker Swarm are key elements of the Docker Ecosystem.
 Docker Compose is an open-source tool to orchestrate building and deploying multi-service,multi-container applications.
 Compose relies on a configuration YAML file (default name is **docker-compose.yml**) to build, create, and run containers against a single Docker Engine or Docker Swagrm cluster.
 The YAML configuration file has standard reference commands ( full list [here](https://docs.docker.com/compose/yml/) ) that  define how the container is created at runtime.
-Some of the most common commands used are: b**uild, image, command, ports, and links**.
+Some of the most common commands used are: **build, image, command, ports, and links**.
 Compose should be already installed on your machine.
 To verify, issue the following command on all-nodes and ensure you see the currently installed version.

 `node-0# docker-compose version`

+In this tutorial, you will go through deploying **DockChat**, the new awesome chat app.
+First you'll use Docker Compose to deploy it on a single Docker engine.
+Then you will create a Swarm cluster with staging and production engines.
+You'll use the Swarm cluster to deploy DockChat.
+Finally, you'll scale the app using **Interlock**, the event-driven Docker plugin system.

-## Step1: Deploy a Multiservice Application on a single Engine
+## Task 1: Deploy a Multiservice Application on a single Engine

 In this step, you will deploy a multiservice app, **DockChat**, that is composed of two services : **web** and **db**.
 DockChat is a simple Python+Mongo chat server.

-First step is to clone the DockChat repo from GitHub on **node-0**
+**Step 1:** First step is to clone the DockChat repo from GitHub on **node-0**

 ` node-0# git clone https://github.com/nicolaka/dockchat.git `

-Change directory to dockchat, and examine the list of files in the repo.
+**Step 2:** Change directory to dockchat, and examine the list of files in the repo.

 ```
 node-0:~# cd dockchat/